 - Next, draw a single line right down the middle of his body from the lower edge of the sleeve to the bottom edge of his coat.

 Again, think of his pants and feet as just simple shapes.

-To draw these, draw two squares just below the bottom of his coat and add a shallow triangle shape to each of the squares on the bottom, outer edge as shown.
+- To draw these, draw two squares just below the bottom of his coat and add a shallow triangle shape to each square on the bottom and outer edge as shown.

 Step 9: Final Details

 OK, how does your scientist look so far?